 If the student is participating in a scheduled, supervised activity before or after the hours noted above, specific arrangements must be made for drop-off and/or pick-up at the designated times.
-If children are participating in before or after school care, parents must comply with the rules Page 38 • School of the Incarnation Parent and Student Handbook 2019-2020 established by the program for drop-off and pick-up.
+If children are participating in before or after school care, parents must comply with the rules established by the program for drop-off and pick-up.